 Global Privacy Signal Detected

-Many private and employer-sponsored health insurance plans offer coverage for dependents.
+Yes, you can generally add a dependent to your current health insurance plan, which includes your children and spouse.
+In fact, many private and employer-sponsored health insurance plans offer coverage for dependents.
 This allows you to purchase benefits for your children, spouse, and other eligible individuals.
-While there is an additional cost to cover additional people, you may find that the benefits are well worth it.

-Adding dependents to health insurance plans provides financial protection in case they have a serious illness or accident that requires expensive medical treatment.
-Even if you and your dependents are relatively healthy, it’s important to remember that life is unpredictable, and unexpected medical emergencies happen every day.
+Adding dependents to health insurance plans provides financial protection if they have a serious illness or accident requiring expensive medical treatment.
+Even if you and your dependents are relatively healthy, it’s important to remember that unexpected medical emergencies happen every day.
 An emergency room visit can cost more than $1,500, and that does not include the cost of any necessary follow-up treatments.
-In addition to emergencies, health insurance can also cover the cost of routine care, chronic illnesses, and more.
+While there is an additional cost to cover additional people, the benefits may be well worth it.

-Is Health Insurance Mandatory for Dependents?
+Health Insurance Mandates for Dependents

-Health insurance is no longer federally mandatory for yourself and your dependents, though some states have their own health coverage requirements for residents.
+Health insurance is no longer federally mandatory for yourself and your dependents, though some states still have their own health coverage requirements for residents.
 The original Affordable Care Act (ACA), also referred to as Obamacare, initially required every American to have health insurance or pay a tax penalty, and the states that mandate coverage still impose penalties for not having health insurance.

 • California